 and

-(b) the power to terminate the employment in the Public Sector of that employee (not being a chief executive officer) may be exercised by the Governor on the recommendation of the Minister of the Crown responsible for the department or organisation.
+(b) the power to terminate the employment in the Public Sector of that employee (not being a chief executive officer) may be exercised by the Governor on the recommendation of the Minister responsible for the department or organisation.

+[Section 77 amended by No. 39 of 2010 s.
+67 and 68.]

 78. Rights of appeal and reference

 (1) Subject to subsection (3) and to section 52, an employee who —